 Date of Birth: August 16, 1945/

-Other credits include Jakob the Liar (1999) starring Robin Williams, The Mexican (2001) starring Julia Roberts and Brad Pitt, and The Majestic (2001) starring Jim Carrey.
-Balaban, along with Robert Altman, came up with the idea for the film Gosford Park (2001) and received an Academy Award nomination for Best Picture, and a BAFTA award for Best British Film.
-Along with the other cast members, Balaban won a Screen Actors Guild award for Outstanding Performance by the Cast of a Theatrical Motion Picture for Gosford Park.
-Besides Altman, Balaban has worked with many other top directors, including Woody Allen, Sidney Lumet, Tim Robbins and Gore Verbinkski.
-After working with actor/director Christopher Guest in Waiting for Guffman (1996), Balaban found himself a regular niche in Guest's films, appearing in two more of his comedies, Best in Show (2000) and A Mighty Wind (2003).
-He most recently starred in The Monuments Men (2014) alongside George Clooney and Matt Damon.
+Besides Altman, Bob has worked with many other top directors, including Woody Allen, Sidney Lumet, Tim Robbins and Gore Verbinkski.
+After working with actor/director Christopher Guest in Waiting for Guffman (1996), Bob found himself a regular niche in Guest's films, appearing in two more of his comedies, Best in Show (2000) and A Mighty Wind (2003).
+He also played a supporting role in The Monuments Men (2014), alongside George Clooney and Matt Damon.

-Balaban lives in New York City with his wife, writer Lynn Grossman, and his daughters, Hazel and Mariah.
-He has had two fiction books published by Scholastic books, called It's a Dog's Life and Beware of Dog.
+Bob lives in New York City with his wife, writer Lynn Grossman, and his daughters, Hazel and Mariah.
+He has had two fiction books published by Scholastic books, titled It's a Dog's Life and Beware of Dog.